-The LORP was one of the mitigation projects outlined in the 1991 Inyo-LA Long Term Water Agreement (LTWA) and was mandated in the 1997 Memorandum of Understanding (MOU) between the City of Los Angeles, Inyo County, LADWP, the California Department of Fish and Game, the State Lands Commission, the Sierra Club, and the Owens Valley Committee.
-Essentially, the LORP is a legally binding compensation meant to offset ecological damage caused by excessive groundwater pumping instigated by LADWP from 1970-1990.
-After years of political bickering and a drawn out series of lawsuits brought on by various entities, the LORP officially commenced on December 6th, 2006 bringing water to the river which had been essentially waterless for 93 years.
+The LORP is one of the mitigation projects outlined in the 1991 Inyo-LA Long Term Water Agreement (LTWA) that was legally required by the 1997 Memorandum of Understanding (MOU) between the City of Los Angeles, Inyo County, LADWP, the California Department of Fish and Game, the State Lands Commission, the Sierra Club, and the Owens Valley Committee.
+The LORP is a legally binding compensation meant to offset ecological damage caused by excessive groundwater pumping instigated by LADWP from 1970-1990.
+After years of political bickering during a drawn out series of lawsuits brought on by various entities, the LORP officially commenced on December 6th, 2006 bringing water to the river which had been essentially waterless for 93 years.

 “The goal of the LORP is the establishment of a healthy, functioning Lower Owens riverine-riparian ecosystem, and the establishment of healthy, functioning ecosystems in the other physical features of the LORP, for the benefit of biodiversity and Threatened and Endangered Species, while providing for the continuation of sustainable uses including recreation, livestock grazing, agriculture, and other activities.”